The approach to Death Valley from the south was a motoring challenge in itself

 Superhero figures and a cross of axes amongst beer cans to quench the thirst

-Captain Travis Flores-Lee had come to Nevada from Hawaii in 2001
+Captain Travis Flores-Lee had come to California from Hawaii in 2001

 Just another firefighter whose life ended too soon to be remembered

 Later in an overpriced Las Vegas motel I found his story on Google

 His car had left the road on his way to work at the Searles Valley Mineral Fire Department

 His colleagues must cross themselves in remembrance every time they pass the spot